VirtualFlyBrain/VFB_neo4j/README.md

 * VFB\_neo_KB: The VFB knowledgeBase is the primary site of data-integration and annotations in VFB.
 It includes all of VFB's  annotation of images and the anatomy they depict.
 This database uses a standard schema to represent OWL, allowing us to use a generic transform to write OWL from the DB.
 We are in the process of developing a standard pipeline to pull connectomic data into tthe KB from CATMAID.

 * VFB\_neo_prod: production neo4J server.
-This DB is built from a number of sources: OWL loaded via the OLS loader + some side loading from OWL via Jython scripts (These should be ditched if/when OLS supports importing the relevant axioms); Data directly imported from FlyBase; Data directly imported from VFB\_neo\_KB.
+This DB is built from a number of sources: OWL loaded via the OLS loader; Data directly imported from FlyBase; Data directly imported from VFB\_neo\_KB.
-  * STATUS:  In use.
-Imports from FlyBase are almost complete.

 * VFB\_neo\_dev: development version of the production server